Bhelms2132/50projects_50days/Progress Steps/readme.md

 ## Lessons Learned

 I was introduced to the pseudo-code <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/:root">:root</a>.
 I learned that <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/:root">:root</a> can be used in css to declare elements globaly such as asigning color to multiple elements as did with a few colors.
+Below is an example of the pseudo-code that was used in this poject.

+Pseudo-Code used:<br>
 :root {
   --line-border-fill: #3498db; <br>
   --line-border-empty: #ccc;